amplication/.github/profile/README.md

 </p>

-[Amplication](https://amplication.com/) is an open-source development tool.
-It helps you develop quality Node.js applications without spending time on repetitive coding tasks.
+[`Amplication`](https://amplication.com/) is a robust, open-source development platform crafted to revolutionize the creation of scalable and secure Node.js applications.
+We eliminate repetitive coding tasks and deliver production-ready infrastructure code, meticulously tailored to your specifications and adhering to industry best practices.

 ### 🏂 Haven't tried Amplication yet?
 Here are some steps to learn and use the Amplication services.